-Includes electronics and instrumentation associated with the conventional electroencephalograph; the power supply contribution of electrodes, differential amplifier concepts, filters (low frequency, high frequency and 60 hertz filter), the writer unit, electrical output, electrical safety and standards for clinical electroencephalographs.
-Also covers ambulatory monitoring and digital electroencephalography.
+Includes electronics and instrumentation associated with the conventional EEG machine, both analog and digital.
+Study includes the power supply, electrodes used in all field modalities, differential amplifier and localization concepts, filters (low frequency, high frequency, notch), the electrical output, montaging and digital resolution concepts.
+Electrical safety and minimum standards are covered.
+An introduction to quantitative analysis is completed.
 Prerequisite: ENDT 110